ShegzBit/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+# AirBnB_clone_v3 - RESTful API
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+This project is about designing a RESTful API with Flask web framework.
+The API is designed to manage the objects of the AirBnB(HBnB) [website](https://www.airbnb.com/) clone project that started from the console (command interpreter), followed by Web static, MySQL, Deploy static and now into a RESTful API.

-#### Functionalities of this command interpreter:
+## Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...
 * Do operations on objects (count, compute stats, etc...)